-If granted the COVID-19 Pandemic event visa for 12 months, individuals can work under more than one critical sector.
+If granted the COVID-19 Pandemic event visa for 12 months, you may be able to work in more than one critical sector.
 The Government has temporarily implemented a relaxed policy on ‘Visa condition 8107 – Work Limitation’ to allow for this, however this may change.

-Individuals under the 12 month COVID-19 Pandemic event visa, can change their employment so long as they stay employed under the critical sector.
-Additionally, they can also work for more than one employer in one or more critical sectors, or under another industry, permitting primary employment is under the critical sector.
-All changes to critical sector employment must be reported to Immigration by completing the Notification of changes in circumstances (Form 1022).
+Individuals with a 12-month COVID-19 Pandemic event visa can change their employment if they stay employed under the critical sector.
+They can also work for more than one employer in one or more critical sectors, or under another industry, if their primary employment is in a critical sector.
+All changes to critical sector employment must be notified to the Department of Home Affairs.

 You must prove you are a Genuine Temporary Entrant (GTE).
-Australian Immigration must be convinced of your intention to temporarily stay in Australia and work in the critical sector.
-To do this, they will need to assess your current situation and your immigration history including your compliance with all visa conditions.
+Australian Immigration must be convinced of your intention to temporarily stay in Australia.
+To do this, they will assess your current situation and your immigration history including your compliance with all visa conditions.

-Applicants must not have had a visa cancelled or a previous application refused
+You must not have had a visa cancelled or a previous application refused.

-Individuals aged 18 years or older, must sign the Australian Values Statement confirming that you will respect the Australian way of life and obey Australian laws when you apply for the visa.
+If you are aged 18 years or older, you must sign the Australian Values Statement confirming that you will respect the Australian way of life and obey Australian laws when you apply for the visa.

 The COVID-19 Pandemic event visa critical sectors are the following: agriculture, food processing, health care, aged care, disability care. child care, and tourism and hospitality.

-Get in touch with Interstaff to know more about the Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) Visa and how to extend your stay in Australia.
+Get in touch with Interstaff’s Registered migration agents to know more about the Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) Visa and how to extend your stay in Australia.

-How Interstaff Can Help You Get Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event)
+How Interstaff Can Assist With Your Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) application:

-Our professional Registered Bussiness Visa Agents servicing Perth, Melbourne and Sydney can:
+Our Registered Visa Agents servicing Perth, Melbourne and Sydney can:

-Interstaff has assisted countless individuals to get an Australian Visa for over 30 years.
-Individuals interested in applying for a Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) are encouraged to contact us at [email protected] or call our Perth Head Office on 08 9221 3388 to discuss all application requirements.
+Interstaff has assisted countless individuals with the Australian Visa process for over 30 years.
+Individuals interested in applying for a Temporary Activity Visa (Subclass 408) Australian Government endorsed events (COVID-19 Pandemic Event) are encouraged to contact us at [email protected] or call our Perth Head Office on 08 9221 3388 or 1800 449 858 to arrange a consultation.

 Can Interstaff help me appeal my Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) visa application?

 There are many possible reasons why your Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) visa application could have been denied.
-Usually, your refusal letter from the Department of Immigration will provide a brief explanation as to why your visa application was refused.
-Our migration agents can help you understand why the Department refused your application and whether you can appeal the decision by undertaking an assessment of your application.
+Usually, your refusal letter from Australian Immigration will provide a brief explanation as to why your visa application was refused.
+Our migration agents can help you understand why the Department refused your application and whether you can appeal the decision by assessing your application.

-Some common reasons why applications are denied include insufficient evidence to support the claims made in the application, changes in government policy or if you have breached any conditions.
+Some common reasons why applications are denied include insufficient evidence to support the claims made in the application, changes in government policy, or if you have breached any conditions.
 The Department may also believe that you will not meet the working conditions or health and character requirements.
-Any incorrect or false claims can also lead to a refusal to accept your Temporary Activity visa (subclass 408) Australian Government endorsed events (COVID-19 Pandemic event) visa application.
+Any incorrect or false claims can also lead to a refusal to grant you a Temporary Activity visa (Subclass 408) Australian Government endorsed events (COVID-19 Pandemic Event) visa.

 “I would strongly recommend Interstaff for any immigration advise/matter.
 This migration agency endows with professionalism, efficiency, commitment and fair fee!
 Kudos to your team!”